jlis/judge/README.md

 app/config/judge.php
 ```

-The voters contain the logic to decide, if the given filter should return true or false.
-This decides either a feature is on or off or what a value should return regarding to his config.
+The voters contain the logic to decide whether the given filter should return true or false.
+This decides if either a feature is *on* or *off* or what a value should return regarding to it's config.

 <a id="adapters"></a>
 ## Adapters